UIS IT Policies, Procedures & Guidelines

 - UIS Program Secretaries and Staff DL – Patti Brown

 - UIS Student Organization Advisors DL – Cynthia Thompson

 - UIS Student Organizations DL – Cynthia Thompson

 Use of these and all other distribution lists must adhere to the UIS Acceptable Use Policy as well as other guidelines set by the list manager.

 Campus departments and organizations can request new distribution lists by contacting the ITS Client Services Center (firstname.lastname@example.org).

 Data Migration Policy – On University owned computers

 In some instances, such as certain virus infections, the only software repair option available for your computer may be to reformat the hard drive.
 Reformatting the hard drive means completely erasing all files and data on your computer and performing a clean install of the operating system.

-In any instance where your computer is going to be reformatted by the ITS Help Desk, we will migrate your university-related files and data for you.
-The Help Desk will also migrate certain types of personal files (see below).
-On Windows computers, the Help Desk will normally migrate the ‘My Documents’ folder and all its subfolders.
+In any instance where your computer is going to be reformatted by the ITS Client Services, we will migrate your university-related files and data for you.
+ITS Client Services will also migrate certain types of personal files (see below).
+On Windows computers, ITS Client Services will normally migrate the ‘My Documents’ folder and all its subfolders.
 If you have files stored in other places on your computer you can place those files in a folder on your desktop called “Backup”.
 (If you are not able to backup your files because your computer won’t start, the Help Desk will seek your guidance in locating your files in other locations).

-The Help Desk is not able to migrate or otherwise back up any currently installed applications or system settings to the reformatted operating system.
-The Help Desk will reinstall all ITS supported software and peripherals.
+ITS Client Services is not able to migrate or otherwise back up any currently installed applications or system settings to the reformatted operating system.
+ITS Client Services will reinstall all ITS supported software and peripherals.